valor-software/ng2-tree/README.md

 }
 ```

-Right now only one option is supported - `static`.
-This option makes it impossible to drag a tree or modify it in a some way, though you still can select nodes in the static tree and appropriate events will be generated.
+* `static` - This option makes it impossible to drag a tree or modify it in a some way, though you still can select nodes in the static tree and appropriate events will be generated.
+* `rightMenu` - This option allows you to activate (true, by default) or deactivate (false) right menu when clicking with right button of a mouse.
+* `leftMenu` - This option allows you to activate (true) or deactivate (false, by default) left menu.

-`static` option that's defined on a `parent` is automatically applied to its children.
-If you don't want to make `static` all the children, then you can override `settings` of the child node.
+All options that's defined on a `parent` are automatically applied to children.
+If you want you can override them by `settings` of the child node.

 ### [settings]